 There's a leg.

-And the national polls now have the four way race in a tie.
+And the national polls now have the four-way race in a tie.

-Those they really didn't know Johnson.
+They really didn't know Johnson.

-They were just out there saying I'm not going to vote for Hillary Clinton.
+They were just out there saying, I'm not going to vote for Hillary Clinton.

-And they know Hillary Clinton's dishonest and that's why her health care is a problem but g you know her own health.
+And that's why her health care is a problem, her own health.

-She doesn't tell the truth about the FBI emails, etc, that investigation well with her health, I don't believe her.
+She doesn't tell the truth about the FBI emails, et cetera, that investigation.

 She doesn't look good.